PowerBI-tips/DAX-Templates/README.md

 │       │   *qdt.json
 │       │   Sample.PBIX (optional)
 ```

+## Please Format the *.qdt.json
+In order to make the quick DAX templates more human readable please format the JSON files.

+If you are using Studio Code to open the `*.qdt.json` files you can use the short cut key `Shift + Alt + f` to automatically format the json file.

+> It is recommended to open JSON files with Studio Code.
+If you don't have this program please [download it here](https://code.visualstudio.com/download).

+## Creating a Pull request
+This describes the process of adding your designed DAX templates to this repo.

+1. Create a Fork of the [DAX-Templates](https://github.com/PowerBI-tips/DAX-Templates)
+1. Complete your code changes in your forked branch
+1. Push your branch up to github and create a pull request between your forked branch and dax templates main

 ## Proprietary Information
 Any templates that are being submitted with any company specific or information deemed to be proprietary will not be accepted.